SAP-samples/datahub-integration-examples/GitWorkflow/vscode-app/Readme.md

 ## Disclaimer

-This application (docker image, application descriptor) is released under the [SAP Sample Code License Agreement](../../LICENSE) and is not part of the SAP Data Intelligence shipment.
+This application (docker image, application descriptor) is not part of the SAP Data Intelligence shipment.
 Its main purpose is to simplify the tracking of development artefacts in a Git repository.
 The application should only be installed on SAP DI tenants that are used for development and/or testing.